-Severance payments are calculated based on position and years of service with our company, including any tenure at companies we have acquired.
-Severance payments are generally paid in a lump sum no later than 60 days following termination and are based on the employee's base salary at the time of termination.
-The Compensation Committee believes our policy, which includes a "double-trigger" change in control benefit, will provide necessary security to help attract and retain a talented management team while protecting our shareholders' interests.
+Severance payments not related to a change in control are generally paid in a lump sum no later than 60 days following termination and are based on the employee's base salary at the time of termination.
+Severance payment tied to a change in control are normally paid in a lump sum within the time period required by applicable law.
+The Compensation Committee believes the severance benefits tied to a change in control, which includes a "double-trigger" requirement, will provide necessary security to help attract and retain a talented management team while protecting our shareholders' interests.
+Payments of any long-term incentives, in any severance situation, are governed by the individual award agreements.